hsu-library-project-x/citing-insights-beta/README.md

 # Citing Insights

 A powerful web application designed to streamline assessment of students' information literacy and other skills.
 With Citing Insights, you can easily upload a student papers, the citations are detected and links to discovery tools make it easy to evaluate the sources.
-The tool is designed to automate using and/or editing AAC&U Information Literacy and other assessment rubrics for assessing the student papers, add annotation, and providing students with feedback, or providing accrediting bodies with detailed reports.
+Discovery tools include Semantic Scholar, Google Scholar, and a Library's Alma Primo.
+Citing Insights is designed to automate using or editing AAC&U Information Literacy Value Rubrics, and other assessment rubrics, for assessing the student papers.
+You can also add annotation, and provide students feedback, or provide accrediting bodies with detailed assessment reports.

 ## Table of Contents